mantidproject/documents/Design/VATES/VSI_PV431_Integration_Issues.md

 #### Non Orthongonal
 Probable issue with BasisVectors in newer ParaView.
 API change.
 [3](#Mantid)

+#### Rotation Splatterplot
+When loading data into splatterplot, it appears that only translation of the data set is possible no rotation.
+[1](#ParaView)

 ### Who is working on what?
 [Drag and Drop](#drag-and-drop): Anton